antgobar/rmcalyse/rmcalyse/plugins/plugins.md

 # Plugins for Developers

-This is an introductory guide for developrs looking to develop plugins for rmcalyse
+This is an introductory guide for developers looking to develop plugins for rmcalyse.

 ### Premise